-- Any photographs or other printed documents should be stuck in.
+- Any photographs or other printed documents should be included.

-- Any data (electronic or hardcopy) that is kept separately from the lab notebook should be clearly indicated in the lab notebook with location and type of storage.
+- Any data (electronic or hardcopy) that is kept separately from the notebook should have its location and type of storage clearly indicated in the notebook.

-- Any photographs or other printed documents that are stuck in should be signed across the border to indicate that they have not been added later.
+- Any photographs or other printed documents that are included should be signed across the border to indicate that they have not been added at a later date.

-- If a mistake is made, a line should be drawn through the incorrect entry.
-A notation should be made as to why the entry was incorrect.
-Correction fluid or erasers should never be used, and pages must never be removed from the lab notebook.
+- If a mistake is made, a line should be drawn through the incorrect entry and a dated notation should be made regarding why the entry was incorrect.
+Correction fluid or erasers should never be used, and pages must never be removed from the laboratory notebook.

-- Blank sections or pages should have a single diagonal line drawn through.
+- Blank sections or pages should have a single diagonal line drawn through them.

-- Each page should be signed and, if possible, signed by a witness who observed the experiment.
+- Each page should be signed by the researcher and, if possible, signed by a witness who observed the experiment.